Setasign/SetaPDF-Signer-Addon-CSC/README.md

 The API documentation can be found on the Cloud Signature Consortium website: https://cloudsignatureconsortium.org/resources/download-api-specifications/

-At the time of writing the module is tested with the eSigner CSC API from SSL.com (v0) and the Remote Signing Service CSC API from Entrust (v0).
+At the time of writing the module is tested with the eSigner CSC API from [SSL.com](https://www.ssl.com/esigner/) (v0), the Remote Signing Service
+CSC API from Entrust (v0) and CSC API from the [A-Trust Hash-Signing](https://www.a-trust.at/de/produkte/signaturl%C3%B6sungen_f%C3%BCr_unternehmen/hash-signing_csc/) (v1).
 It currently does not support all features or variances that may appear in other API implementations.

 For usage with SSL.com you can follow this integration guide to get a better understanding of how to setup a test